Crucify Jesus or Barabbas? Pilate Sends Jesus to be Crucified in Matthew 27 - The Easter Story

 What about Us?

-Just as Christ died in the place of Barabbas, He died for us on the cross and took on our sins (crimes against God) at Calvary.
-On the third day, He rose again.
+Just as Christ died for Barabbas’ crime, He died for us on the cross.
+Without regret, He took on our sins (crimes against God) at Calvary.
+But, on the third day, He rose again.
+And, 2,000 years later His Spirit still lives within Christians all over the world who accept Him as Savior.

 Love in Christ